Ram Madhvani

 Ram Madhvani is an Indian film director, producer, and creator known for one of the few people who has received the national award for his film Neerja, an International Emmy nomination for his series Aarya and two Cannes advertising award for his commercials.

 He is the Co-founder, Director, and Producer at Equinox Films, Ram Madhvani Films, and Equinox Virtual, a company establishing itself in the global gaming ecosphere, in partnership with Amita Madhvani.

-Ram is acclaimed for his National Award-winning Hindi feature film ‘Neerja’, starring Sonam Kapoor and Shabana Azmi.
-Under Ram Madhvani Films, Ram and Amita has created the International Emmy-nominated series, ‘Aarya’, starring Sushmita Sen. The first season premiered on Disney+ Hotstar on 19 June 2020, followed by Season 2 on 10 December 2021.
+Ram is acclaimed for his National Award-winning Hindi feature film 'Neerja', starring Sonam Kapoor and Shabana Azmi.
+Under Ram Madhvani Films, Ram and Amita has created the International Emmy-nominated series, 'Aarya', starring Sushmita Sen. The first season premiered on Disney+ Hotstar on 19 June 2020, followed by Season 2 on 10 December 2021.

-His Hindi feature film ‘Dhamaka’ starring Kartik Aaryan and Mrunal Thakur released on 19 November 2021 on Netflix as a global release and was listed amongst five action films to be streamed by The New York Times in Dec 2021.
-The highly anticipated Season 3 of ‘Aarya’ was released in two parts on 3 November 2023 and 9 February 2024 respectively, captivating audiences worldwide.
+His Hindi feature film 'Dhamaka starring Kartik Aaryan and Mrunal Thakur released on 19 November 2021 on Netflix as a global release and was listed amongst five action films to be streamed by The New York Times in December 2021.
+The highly anticipated Season 3 of 'Aarya' was released in two parts on 3 November 2023 and 9 February 2024 respectively, captivating audiences worldwide.
 Currently, all seasons are streaming worldwide and available via Hulu, further solidifying Ram Madhvani's reputation as a prominent figure in Indian cinema and streaming content.

-Ram is further poised to captivate audiences once again with his upcoming release, "The Waking of a Nation."
-This groundbreaking show explores a pivotal event in Indian history.

 Career

-Ram Madhvani is a respected filmmaker internationally for producing and directing feature films, web series, commercials, short films and music videos.
+Ram Madhvani is a filmmaker internationally producing and directing feature films, web series, commercials, short films and music videos.

 Advertisements

-In his career, Ram Madhvani has handcrafted some of India's most memorable ads for Adidas, Happydent White, and Airtel’s commercials, which have garnered universal praise.
-His Equinox Films has three producers and four directors working with global clients.